General Nhlanhla Mkhwanazi Withdraws Bheki Cele–Vusimuzi Matlala Money Allegation and Apologises

 WESTERN CAPE – Lieutenant-General Nhlanhla Mkhwanazi has officially withdrawn previous allegations he made against Bheki Cele, apologising for any inconvenience and hurt it may have caused.

-During Cele’s testimony before Parliament’s Ad Hoc Committee on 23 October 2025, proceedings were briefly adjourned after Advocate Norman Arendse indicated that the legal team had received a text message.
+During Cele’s testimony before Parliament’s Ad Hoc Committee on 23 October 2025, the proceedings were briefly adjourned after Advocate Norman Arendse indicated that the legal team had received a text message.

 Read also